 If there is no test monitor on your campus, you may recruit a professor or media adviser at your school to be your monitor.
 (Students cannot be monitors.)
-Once you find someone to serve as your monitor, send email@example.com an email with "digital test," “editing test,” "business reporting test" or "DJNF internship tests" in the subject line.
-In the body of the email enter the name, address, university, department, city, state, zip code, email address and office and home phone numbers of the professor who has agreed to be your monitor.
+Once you find someone to serve as your monitor, send firstname.lastname@example.org an email with "digital test," "data test," “editing test,” "business reporting test" or "DJNF internship tests" in the subject line.
+In the body of the email enter the name, address, university, department, city, state, zip code, email address and phone number of the professor who has agreed to be your monitor.
 Also, include your full name, mailing address, school, telephone number and email address.

 How can I take the qualifying test if I am studying abroad?